Tutorial: Integrate Atlassian Cloud with Azure Active Directory

 - Enable your users to be automatically signed-in to Atlassian Cloud with their Azure AD accounts.

-- You can manage your accounts in one central location, the Azure portal.
+- Manage your accounts in one central location - the Azure portal.

-To configure Azure AD integration with Atlassian Cloud, you need the following items:
+To get started, you need the following items:

-In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in the tutorial consists of two main building blocks:
+In this tutorial, you configure and test Azure AD SSO in a test environment.

 Add Atlassian Cloud from the gallery